Algebraic coherent confluence and higher globular Kleene algebras: Introduction

 \subsubsection{Higher rewriting}

 In Section~\ref{S:Preliminaries} we summarise notions from higher rewriting.
-We first recall the structure of \emph{polygraph}, which represents a system of generators and relations for higher categories used for modelling higher coherence properties.
+We first recall \emph{polygraphs}, which represent systems of generators and relations for higher categories used for modelling higher coherence properties.
 Polygraphs, also called \emph{computads}, were introduced by Street and Burroni~\cite{Street76, DBLP:journals/tcs/Burroni93}.
 They are widely used as rewriting systems that present higher algebraic structures~\cite{Mimram14,GuiraudMalbos09}.
 Furthermore, polygraphs allow formulating homotopical properties of rewriting systems through polygraphic resolutions~\cite{Metayer03, GuiraudMalbos12advances}, as well as coherence properties for monoids~\cite{GuiraudMalbosMimram13,GaussentGuiraudMalbos15,GuiraudMalbos18}, higher categories~\cite{GuiraudMalbos09}, and monoidal categories~\cite{GuiraudMalbos12mscs}.
 The latter are inspired by Squier's approach to coherence results for monoids using convergent string rewriting systems~\cite{Squier94}.

-Formally, an \emph{$n$-polygraph} is a higher rewriting system made of globular cells of dimension $0,1,\ldots n$.
+Formally, an \emph{$n$-polygraph} is a higher rewriting system made of globular cells of dimension $0,1,\ldots , n$.
 It is defined recursively as a sequence $P:=(P_0,P_1,\ldots,P_n)$, where for $0\leq k \leq n$, the set $P_k$ consists of \emph{generating $k$-cells} of globular shape:

 The \emph{source} $s_{k-1}(\alpha)$ and \emph{target} $t_{k-1}(\alpha)$ belong to the free $(k-1)$-category generated by the underlying $(k-1)$-polygraph $(P_0,P_1,\ldots,P_{k-1})$.
 A generating $n$-cell $f : u \fl v$ in $P_n$ corresponds to an \emph{$n$-dimensional rule}, reducing the $(n-1)$-cell $u$ to the $(n-1)$-cell $v$.